SylvJalb/Quadruped-Robot-Leg/README.md

 Finals Actuators STL Files are in the folder "openTorqueFiles".

 # What you will need
 🚨 Warning !
 These are the exact components I purchased for my prototype.
 All prices and links are from January 10, 2022 ...
 They may not be current anymore !
 The prices are therefore only to give you an idea.
-I STILL NOT FINISHED THE PROJECT!
-So some components may not be correct yet.

 | Piece | Number | Dimensions | Price ~ | Link (Exemple) |
 |-----|:-----:|:-----:|:----:|:----:|
 | Trapezoid toothed belts | 1 | 70c x 2cm | 20€ | [Amazon](https://www.amazon.fr/gp/product/B092PTVXP8/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&th=1) |